-- For the treatment of pain: - The previous sympathetic nerve block resulted in at least 50% pain relief or significant documented functional improvement for at least the duration of the local anesthetic - The individual continues to have pain causing functional disability or average pain levels ≥ 6 on a scale of 0 to 10 - The individual is engaged in ongoing active conservative therapy unless the medical reason this treatment cannot be done is clearly documented - o It has been at least one week since the prior sympathetic nerve block - o For acute pain, no more than 6 sympathetic block procedures per region - For chronic pain, no more than 4 sympathetic block procedures per region - For the treatment of PTSD: - The previous stellate ganglion block resulted in at least 50% reduction in symptoms or significant documented functional improvement for at least the duration of the local anesthetic

-- It has been at least one week since the prior sympathetic nerve block - No more than three blocks in the first 12 weeks, with no more than 6 blocks per year
+- For the treatment of pain: - The previous sympathetic nerve block resulted in at least 50% pain relief or significant documented functional improvement for at least the duration of the local anesthetic - ${\odot}$ The individual continues to have pain causing functional disability or average pain levels ≥ 6 on a scale of 0 to 10 - The individual is engaged in ongoing active conservative therapy\ unless the medical reason this treatment cannot be done is clearly documented or is not indicated. - It has been at least one week since the prior sympathetic nerve block - For acute pain, no more than 6 sympathetic block procedures per region per year - For chronic pain, no more than 4 sympathetic block procedures per region per year - For the treatment of PTSD: - The previous stellate ganglion block resulted in at least 50% reduction in symptoms or significant documented functional improvement for at least the duration of the local anesthetic - It has been at least one week since the prior sympathetic nerve block - No more than three blocks in the first 12 weeks, with no more than 6 blocks per year case-by-case basis (e.g., holding anticoagulation therapy on two separate dates creates undue risk for the patient).

 NOTE: It is generally considered not medically necessary to perform multiple interventional pain procedures on the same date of service.
-Documentation of a medical reason to perform injections in different regions on the same day can be provided and will be considered on a case-by-case basis (i.e., holding anticoagulation therapy on two separate dates creates undue risk for the patient).
+Documentation of a medical reason to perform injections in different regions on the same day can be provided and will be considered on a